zZissou/asset-pipeline-poem/readme.md

 Each directory has a specific use case.
 The files you want are scattered across them. **Your goal is to find all the files and require them in the correct order!**

-## Bonus
+## Part 2: Using Third-Party Code

-1. Note that the Bootstrap CSS and JavaScript libraries are included using a CDN.
+1. Note that the Bootstrap CSS and JavaScript libraries are included in `views/layouts/application.html.erb` using CDN links.
 Practice requiring the files through the asset pipeline instead:

   * Find and copy the current `bootstrap.css` URL (see `views/layouts/application.html.erb`).
   * From the Terminal, run `curl -vs BOOTSTRAP_CSS_URL_YOU_COPIED > vendor/assets/stylesheets/bootstrap.min.css`